uPortal-Attic/uportal-app-framework/docs/notifications.md

 **Attribute breakdown**

 - **id**: A unique number to identify the notification.
 This is used for sort order on the notifications page.
-- **groups**: An attribute to optionally show notifications only to specific groups.
-If you want your notification to be visible for all users, [DO THIS].
-For more information about groups, [SEE THIS].
+- **groups**: An attribute to optionally show notifications only to specific groups (ex.
+Manifest groups, uPortal groups). **Must contain at least one value**.
+Using the "Everyone" group will make your notification visible to all users.
+Contact your portal development team for more information about group filtering.
 - **title**: The text to be displayed as the notification's main content. **Be concise!** Try to limit your notification's title to ~140 characters.
 Longer titles are less likely to be read and can cause minor display errors.
 - **actionURL**: A URL where users can get more information or respond to calls to action.